Alec-YT/Alec-YT.github.io/_pages/about.md

 ---

-# About
+# Bio

-I am a postdoctoral researcher at Cornell University.
-I obtained my PhD at École Nationale des Ponts et Chaussées in France.
+Hi!
+I'm a researcher passionate about numerical methods and particularly machine learning for underground constructions.
+I am currently a postdoctoral researcher at Cornell University and I obtained my PhD at École Nationale des Ponts et Chaussées in France.
+I was recently awarded the 2025 Pierre Londe prize by the French committe of rock mechanics.

 # Research
 My research aims to develop computational methods for simulating underground constructions, particularly tunnels.
-I particularly focus on scientific machine learning for inverse and surrogate modeling, and on computational optimal experimental design to identify the most informative sensor placement strategies and improve model calibration.
+I focus on scientific machine learning for inverse and surrogate modeling, and on computational optimal experimental design to identify the most informative sensor placement strategies and improve model calibration.

 # Teaching
 At Cornell University, I supervise a team of undergraduate students working on the design of utilidors — shallow tunnels in New York City intended to house utilities.
 The project involves traditional numerical modeling using finite difference methods and the implementation of machine learning surrogate models.